waii-ai/waii-sdk-js/doc/docs/chat-module.md

 #### Example of `response_data`:

-We generate a text response based on the user's input, which can include placeholders like {data}, {sql}, {chart_spec}, {semantic_context}, {catalog}.
+We generate a text response based on the user's input, which can include placeholders like {data}, {sql}, {chart_spec}, {semantic_context}, {catalog}, {detailed_steps}.
 The caller should replace these placeholders with the actual data (whenever available) before displaying the response to the user.

 How to replace placeholders depends on the caller's implementation.
 For example, if the caller is a `streamlit` application, it can display the data in dataframe format, the SQL query in a code block, the chart in pyplot, etc. If the caller is a react application, it can display the data in antd tables, etc.